 Maw and Paw took me back for the holidays and gave me food and stuff, which was nice, but it was clear to me that from an early age, I'd be teaching myself how to make a success of life.

-Fast forward to 2017 and I'm sitting with the rest of my co-workers taking part in graduation day for the prathom 6 students that I have been teaching since they left kindergarten six years earlier.
+Fast forward and I'm sitting with the rest of my co-workers taking part in graduation day for the prathom 6 students that I have been teaching since they left kindergarten six years earlier.

 The day unfolds